 Expand “Do you need to purchase or expand more support plans?”

-- Add Contract, will enable Access ID and Contract ID to be used to add partner product support incidents eg Partner support Gold 20pack or other professional support contracts eg Visual studio.
+- Add agreement, will enable Access ID and agreement ID to be used to add partner product support incidents eg Partner support Gold 20pack or other professional support agreements eg Visual studio.
 See Technical Support Benefits

 - Purchase paid support.
 Only Microsoft Account (MSA) can be used to purchase PPI.

 If the user is using an Azure Active Directory (AAD) account they need to sign out to purchase PPI.

 The 5-pack is not available in all regions.
 You are recommended to purchase a single incident unless you are sure all incidents purchased will be used within 1 year.